Arrest of Arvind Kejriwal

-Arvind Kejriwal, the Former Chief minister of Delhi, India, was arrested on 21 March 2024 around 09:00 pm IST after not responding to nine summons from the Enforcement Directorate (ED) in connection with the Delhi liquor scam, becoming the first sitting chief minister in Indian history to be arrested.
+Arvind Kejriwal, the then-Chief Minister of Delhi, was arrested on 21 March 2024 around 09:00 pm IST after not responding to nine summons from the Enforcement Directorate (ED) in connection with the Delhi liquor scam, becoming the first sitting chief minister in Indian history to be arrested.
 He was given interim bail by the Supreme Court of India from 10 May 2024 to 1 June 2024 to campaign for 2024 Indian general election.
 Kejriwal surrendered at the Tihar Jail on 2 June 2024 after the expiration of this bail.
 A Delhi trial court granted bail to Kejriwal on 20 June, which was stayed by the Delhi High Court on 21 June before he could be released.
 Kejriwal was questioned for three days and arrested on 26 June 2024 by Central Bureau of Investigation (CBI) from Tihar Jail and subsequently was sent to judicial custody till 12 July.
 The Supreme Court granted interim bail to Kejriwal in money laundering case related to the alleged excise policy scam on 12 July 2024, but he remained in Tihar Jail as he was also arrested by CBI in corruption case related to the alleged liquor policy scam.
 The Supreme Court granted bail to Kejriwal on 13 September 2024 in the CBI corruption case after serving more than five months in prison.

 Background

-In June 2022, a batch of complaints alleging a “multi-crore scam” in the now-scrapped Delhi excise policy were filed, one of which was filed with the Delhi Police by former Delhi Congress president Anil Kumar Chaudhary.
+In June 2022, a batch of complaints alleging a "multi-crore scam" in the now-scrapped Delhi excise policy were filed, one of which was filed with the Delhi Police by former Delhi Congress president Anil Kumar Chaudhary.

 Kejriwal and his allies had been accused by political rivals, the Bharatiya Janata Party (BJP), of selling liquor licences and receiving kickbacks from private vendors.
 The ED had alleged that it had evidence of Aam Aadmi Party (AAP) receiving millions of dollars from a liquor group.
 Several high-ranking members of the AAP had previously been arrested in connection with the scam, including the then Former Deputy Chief Minister of Delhi, Manish Sisodia in March 2023.